tuxology/tracevizlab/labs/103-compare-package-managers/README.md

 Since we're interested in a single process, the `Control Flow` view would be the first place to look for it.
 Let's first find it, by pressing `ctrl-f` with focus on the view.
 A search dialog will appear and enter `apt`, then click *Finish* or press `Enter`.
 The view should focus on the first entry with that name, which should be our process.

-We notice the process has quite a few children process and threads.
+We notice the process has quite a few children processes and threads.
 The main thread is often in the blocked state, waiting for some other event to complete.

 To understand the intricacies of the relation between the threads/processes and see what it's waiting on, let's do the critical path of our main process: Open the `Critical Flow` view, right-click on the `apt` process in the `Control Flow` view and click `Follow apt`.